xak2000/nomad/website/source/guides/operations/monitoring-and-alerting/prometheus-metrics.html.md

   }
 }
 ```
-Notice we are using the [template][template] stanza to create a Prometheus
+Notice we are using the [template][template] block to create a Prometheus
 configuration using [environment][env] variables.
 In this case, we are using the
 environment variable `NOMAD_IP_prometheus_ui` in the
 [consul_sd_configs][consul_sd_config]